mpacer/pycon2017/pycon.md

 --

-## Principle #0
+## Principle

-Update your documentation and scripts.
+1. Update your documentation and scripts.

-## Principle #1

-Keep all package entrances python 2 compatible,
+2. Keep all package entrances python 2 compatible,
-    but have them err early.
+   but have them err early.<!-- .element: class="fragment" data-fragment-index="1" -->

-## Principle #2

-For clear error messages,
+3. For clear error messages,
-    use multiple lines.
+   use multiple lines.<!-- .element: class="fragment" data-fragment-index="2" -->

 --